A study on tuning parameter selection for the high-dimensional lasso: Empirical evaluation

 \subsection{Simulation results}

-We present results for four different measures of success based on different data analysis objectives.
-These are prediction risk, which evaluates how well we can predict a new $Y$ given a new $X$; consistency, which measures how far the estimated $\hat\beta$ is from $\beta^*$; F-score, which considers how well a method does at model selection; and risk estimation, which evaluates how close each estimate of the risk is to the true risk in a neighborhood of $\beta^*$.
+We present results for four different metrics based on different data analysis objectives.
+If the risk estimation methods are used to select tuning parameters, then the data analysts could be interested in the prediction risk, which evaluates how well we can predict a new $Y$ given a new $X$; consistency, which measures how far the procedure $\hat\beta$ is from $\bstar$; or F-score, which considers how well a method does at model selection.
+Alternatively, when evaluating the success of a method, or when comparing it to another method, the risk estimate itself is of interest.
+We evaluate these four criteria in the following subsections. \autoref{tab:listOfMethods} shows the correspondence between the mathematical notation we have used so far, and the arabic letters used in the figures.
+When describing each figure, we will refer to different methods with the arabic letters for clarity.

-In general, the unbiased risk-estimation methods we develop perform quite well across simulation conditions and evaluation metrics.
-The 2-stage method described in \autoref{sec:two-stage-method} also performs extremely well and warrants further investigation.
-Standard 10-fold cross-validation performs adequately while the behavior of scaled-sparse regression, \SQRT variants, and modified cross-validation depends strongly on the simulation condition.
-In particular, these modern methods often underperform the methods presented in this paper.
-Lastly, note that the refitted \SQRT essentially always improves on the performance of \SQRT and hence should strongly be considered in practice.